dotnet/designs/proposed/verifiable-ref-returns.md

 except for arg0 in a struct method 		(see: C# rule #5).
 -	`CALL`, `CALLVIRT`, `CALLI` when all reference arguments are returnable. (see: C# rule 6)
 note: arg0 in this-calls are not considered here since it cannot be returned by reference.
+note: in a case of `vararg` calls, all arguments are considered.
 -	`LDLOC` of a byref local when the slot marked “returnable” (IL specific rule)

 All other ways of obtaining a managed reference (Ex: `LDARGA`, `LDLOCA`, `LOCALLOC`, `REFANYVAL`…) do not result in returnable references.